 In the event of a dispute, if you used a debit card or a credit card to service an online payment method (such as PayPal) it is unlikely that you will be able to use either the Consumer Credit Act 1974 or the chargeback scheme to claim from your card provider.
 However, PayPal has its own dispute resolution process, which may assist you in getting your problem resolved.

 If you followed the steps outlined above and your dispute remains unresolved, there are organisations that may be able to help.
-Please note that some of the organisations listed below may not be able to offer you direct assistance in obtaining a remedy; some may just take the information for intelligence purposes in order to assist consumers as a whole.
+Please note that some of the organisations listed below may not be able to offer you direct assistance in obtaining a remedy, some may just take the information for intelligence purposes in order to assist consumers as a whole.
 If you are still unable to resolve your complaint then you may need to consider legal action.

 If you know the trader's address then you may wish to complain to the trader's local Better Business Bureau (BBB).
 The BBBs aim to make the marketplace fair and effective.
 Some BBBs offer intervention but most of them publish 'reliability reports' of traders in their area.
-If you just want to notify the US government without seeking advice (to report a scam for example) then you can use the Federal Trade Commission's online reporting assistant (opens in a new window).
+If you just want to notify the US Government without seeking advice (to report a scam for example) then you can use the Federal Trade Commission's online reporting assistant.

 To complain about a trader in the United States go to the Better Business Bureau website.